 We aim to provide guidance and support whether you choose a higher education or vocational path.
-The careers section of the E1 resource area is well stocked with university prospectuses and books giving advice on every relevant aspect of the subject, and there is IT provision to allow greater access to information on colleges and courses. careers interviews can be arranged at any time for any member of the Sixth Form.
+The careers section of the E1 resource area is well stocked with university prospectuses and books advising on every relevant aspect of the subject.
+There is also an IT provision to allow greater access to information on colleges and courses.
+Careers interviews can be arranged at any time for any member of the Sixth Form.

 What about my next steps after Sixth Form?

-If you are planning to progress into work or apprenticeship at the end of your course, the student services website has lots of live vacancies to help you find the best opportunities.
+If you plan to progress into work or apprenticeship at the end of your course, the student services website has lots of live vacancies to help you find the best opportunities.
 The careers team can also help you make a great application, with advice on interview skills and CVs.

 How small are the class sizes?

 Class sizes range, but the norm is usually between 10-20 students.

 Can students go off site for lunch?

 The Sixth Form Bistro is open from 10am until 2pm, serving a wide range of hot and cold meals.

 The Bistro operates a fingerprint recognition cashless payments system, which means that you will need to keep your account topped up.
 There is a paying machine outside E1, and payments can be made online via SIMS Learning Gateway.